marat-gainullin/rest-transactions/README.md

 # Rest transactions

 This is a coding training project.
-Once a new knowledge or quality improvement technique is added to my skillset this project is also improved as a traning code base.

 It is mostly about Spring MVC.